orange-org/orange/README.md

 ![Master](https://github.com/orange-org/orange/workflows/Master/badge.svg)

-Orange aims to be a mainstream user-friendly payment software.
+Orange aims to be a mainstream user-friendly Bitcoin payment software.
 The project is under active development.

 Orange is built with Electron, TypeScript and React.
 It uses [btcd](https://github.com/btcsuite/btcd) as its back-end.